glouppe/info8010-deep-learning/lecture2.md

 R: regression -> assume p(y|x) is Gaussian, hence the minimization of the mean squared error.
 R: check http://www.andreykurenkov.com/writing/ai/a-brief-history-of-neural-nets-and-deep-learning/ for history

+R: trade-offs is not clear, explain better how the terms impact each other

 ---

 # Today